-Some foster kids are eligible to receive Social Security benefits, but the kids and their families don’t always know the money is available.
+Some children and youth in foster care are eligible to receive Social Security benefits, but the young people and their families don’t always know the money is available.
 Instead, the state applies for the benefits and puts the funds toward paying for foster care services.
 Now a lawsuit is asking if the state needs to notify families and guardians before it starts taking the money.

 About 160 foster kids in Alaska are entitled to social security benefits because they have a disability or one of their parents have died.
 But most of the time, the money doesn’t go to the individual child, it goes straight to the state.